Cisco-AMP/java_security/blog.md

 #### Avoid Java Serialization
 This ties into validating user input.
 Java Serialization is a really powerful serialization technique with many features.
-It is often overkill and a more restrictive serialization method (e.g. JSON) would usually work just as well.
+It is often overkill, and a more restrictive serialization method (e.g. JSON) would usually work just as well.

 Using and validating against a more restrictive serialization standard gives an attacker less wiggle room.
 In the demo, a JSON document containing an array would allow us to accept a collection of `Strings` in a much safer manner.
 Additionally, it looks like this will be required sooner or later, as Java maintainers [want to remove](https://www.bleepingcomputer.com/news/security/oracle-plans-to-drop-java-serialization-support-the-source-of-most-security-bugs/) Java serialization.